“The sun did not shine. It was too wet to play. So we sat in the house. All that cold, cold, wet day.” Dr. Seuss

 |Water carried off by the slope and a path mimicking its movement|

-At the back of the house the conception for dispersal is a little more sketchy.
+At the rear of the house the conception for dispersal is a little more sketchy.
 Here the building sits close to the ground on a minimal crawlspace, placed over a slight hollow that deepens towards its southeast corner.
 Here is where water wants to pool in a downpour during the rainy season.
 An effort has been made to drain the area with a pipe aimed down the slope, but unfortunately due to bedrock it's set too high to be really effective.
 Roof water at the back of the house was originally sent into a set of narrow clay perimeter tiles, which of course clogged quickly with roof debris (don’t they all!).
-Eventually these had been decoupled and water was left to spread onto the ground a foot or so from the wall, ensuring some of it drained back under the building.
-One of my early interventions was to have installed a wide-diameter drain (with a cleanout) to collect the roof runoff and carry it towards a rock drain where the land slopes away.
+Eventually these were decoupled and water was simply left to spread onto the ground a foot or so from the wall, ensuring some of it drained back under the building.
+One of my early interventions was to have installed a wide-diameter drain (with a clean-out) to collect the roof runoff and carry it towards a rock drain where the land slopes away.
 This helped reduce the pooling tendency under the building substantially.

 Another intervention saw replacement of the three worn-out roof layers (two asphalt on top of the original 1913 stained cedar shingles) with a new cedar-shingle roof.
 Despite their thinness, seasoned cedar shingles are superb rain shedders.
-And if they’re high grade material and properly installed, they can last a very long time.
+And if they’re high grade material and properly installed, they can last a fairly long time.
 Overall, this system of gabled cedar roofs with cedar gutters and metal downspouts has proven a fairly effective and durable method of keeping the house dry (with the help of the beveled wooden siding, of course), and therefore comfortable.
 On the anniversary of its first century of use, the Savage house shows no signs of any moisture ever having penetrated its ceilings or walls (touch wood!).

-Houses have always afforded us shelter, but as historian Alan Gowans points out, before 1890 they were rarely designed with comfort built in.
+Houses have always afforded us shelter, but as historian Alan Gowans (The Comfortable House) points out, before 1890 they were rarely designed with comfort built in.
 Delivering a truly comfortable dwelling became an explicit aim of development with the advent of early C-20 bungalow home.
 Invading dampness is comfort’s persistent enemy, and certain novel features incorporated into bungalow design did a good job of keeping it out.